Tego Calderón: Musical styles and themes

 Although Calderón is a reggaeton artist, he claims to like "all types of music".
 Evidence of this is seen both in his biography (he began his career in music in a heavy metal band and attended a school for music as a drummer) as well as in his music, which incorporates "'several musical tendencies'", including sounds and rhythms from places like Africa, Colombia, and the Caribbean.
 He obtains the sound for his popular reggaeton music through "fusing an experimental reggaeton style strongly rooted in the working-class Caribbean aesthetics of classic salsa with a strong dose of hip-hop".
 On The Underdog/El Subestimado, he collaborated with rap duo Anónimo Consejo to create a song entitled "Son Dos Alas" which eventually was shortened to an interlude without Calderón.

 Calderón has also been praised for his lyrics, which are much more substantive and uplifting, expressing social consciousness.
 Calderón has been described as "the reggaeton champion of an Afro-Caribbean working-class aesthetic" and is known for lyrics that are equal parts poetry and politics.
 A consistent link between all of his albums "are the social themes and the untouchable bravado that he usually transmits through his artistic outlook."
 According to Tony Touch (legendary hip hop dj and collaborator), "Tego is someone who represents struggle, an underdog...
 He's more of an MC, a product of late-'80s hip-hop."

+The most prevalent themes among his music, videos, and interviews are the commemoration of blackness and exposition of racism against Latino and Latin American individuals.
+His essay, "Black Pride", was first published in the New York Post and discusses the discrimination faced by Black Latinos in Latin America, especially through his own experiences growing up in Puerto Rico.
+The essay recalls the history of African enslavement and the United States' Civil Rights Movement to urge Black Latinos to defend their rights and challenge the racism and colorism ingrained in society:This is not about rejecting whiteness rather; it’s about learning to love our blackness – to love ourselves.
+We have to say basta ya, it’s enough, and find a way to love our blackness.
+They have confused us – and taught us to hate each other – to self-hate and create divisions on shades and features.